bd2kccd/py-causal/README.md

     python setup.py install

-After running this command, enter a python shell and attempt the follwing imports
+After running this command, enter a python shell and attempt the follwing import
- * import pandas as pd
+    import pandas as pd
- * import pydot
+    import pydot
- * from tetrad import search as s
+    from tetrad import search as s

 Finally, try to run the python example